0aqz0/retarget-toolbox/README.md

 # retarget-toolbox
-a collection of human-robot motion retargeting methods with user-friendly interface
+Human-robot motion retargeting method based on gradient descent with a user-friendly interface

-## TODOs

-- [ ] Inverse Kinematic
-- [ ] Shape-aware Optimization